 What 3D printer should I get?

-Now, if you want your own printer, there are so many inexpensive options now.
+Now, if you want your own printer, there are so many inexpensive 3D printer options now.
 The technology has matured to the point of making very reliable and high-quality 3D prints possible for the hobbyist on a budget.
-For the sake of this post, I won’t get into the technology or the multiple kinds of 3D printers.

 Of course, if you want to print more than simple bases that have more complicated or larger parts, you’ll need to spend a bit more.
 But, when it comes to being able to make your own custom pieces to add into your miniature hobby, the investment is tangible.